 Restoration Contractor News: Federal Forecasters Predict 13 to 20 Gulf Storms Causing Insurance Incr

-According to a recent article, homeowners insurance premiums continue to rise in Florida as federal forecasters are predicting anywhere from 13 to 20 gulf storms with at least half of them turning into hurricanes.
-Florida hasn’t been hit by a hurricane since 2004, but many insurance companies are still feeling the effects of hurricane Sandy last year that devastated many other states in its path of destruction.
+According to a recent article, homeowners insurance premiums continue to rise in Florida as federal forecasters predict anywhere from 13 to 20 gulf storms,—however, many, with at least half of them turning into hurricanes.
+Florida hasn’t been hit by a hurricane since 2004, but many insurance companies are still feeling the effects of Hurricane Sandy last year, which devastated many other states in its path of destruction.

-If you have any questions or would like to receive a quote for your restoration company, please contact our office.
+If you have any questions or want a quote for your restoration company, please contact our office.